 I mostly used a small pair of scissors.
 Use a good quality one that doesn’t hurt your fingers.
 I have one that is a lot like this one, and I love it.

 After cutting the layers of petals, scrunch them up to make pleats and folds.

-From small to large start adding the flowers to the stem.
-Start with the faux center, add the burlap petals, finish with the green base.
+From small to large, start adding flowers to the stem.
+Start with the faux center, add the burlap petals, and finish with the green base.

 I added some drops of hot glue with my mini glue gun to the outer, large petals so the rose would hold its shape better, but that might not be necessary.

 Here are my finished roses on my side table.
 I styled them in a farmhouse-style pitcher, along with a bowl of chestnuts for some more fall vibes.
 My little DIY burlap flower bouquet truly is the star of this little fall decor.
 Love it!